plone/documentation/develop/plone/views/viewlets.rst

 Below is a complex example how to expose viewlets without going through a viewlet manager.

-See `collective.fastview <http://svn.plone.org/svn/collective/collective.fastview/trunk/>`_ for updates
-and more information.

 .. code-block:: python

     from Acquisition import aq_inner